tdespont/angular-bugtraker/README.md

 # angular-bugtraker

-A simple bug traker application build with angular
+A simple bug traker application build with angular.

-# AngularBugTraker

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## Development server